alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)

-This is similar to our good old friend Pub-Sub Design Pattern.
+This is similar to our good old friend **Pub-Sub Design Pattern**.
 Our components can talk to each other through event bus.
 Components do not share (independently access) the same memory or storage: **Shared-nothing architecture**[^9].

 ![Event bus](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Event%20Bus.png)

-This is the most preferable communication in most cases.
+This is the most preferable communication in general.
 It allows loosely coupled and asynchronous communication.
 This is classified as the **Event Driven Architecture**[^10]. it needs different thinking and has its own disadvantages.

 #### Shared Data